 - Squalane: Lightweight oil that mimics skin’s natural sebum.

-- Oat or Rice Extract: Naturally anti-inflammatory and calming.
+- Oat or Rice Extract: Naturally calming.

 Texture Matters